 Keyforge feels like an instant classic.
 The look and feel brings me back to gaming in the early 90s.
 It’s outlandish, extreme, and surprisingly deep.
 Like many great games of the past- just about anyone can hop in and understand it.
 The depth of play, however, seems unending.
 Just when I think I know every bit of strategy I fall down a new rabbit hole and am back to square one.

 9 – No Rotation

 In keeping with the theme of “a game for everyone”, all decks are always legal for tournament play.
 Forever.
+Other games will force you into new purchases to “stay current”.
 Sure, you get chains when you win, but you also get power levels.
 I’ve always viewed these like a badge of honor.
 The challenge to level up your deck to it’s pinnacle, allowing you to compete in future events that only allow the best of the best.

 10 – Customization